stridecolossus/JOVE/docs/blog/part-4-models/render-loop.md

 ## Overview

-Before we start the next demo application there are several issues with the existing, crude render loop we have implemented so far.
+Before we progress the demo there are several issues with the existing, crude render loop implemented in the previous chapter:

-In no particular order:

-* The rendering code is completely single-threaded (by blocking the work queues).
+* The rendering code is completely single-threaded by blocking the entire device.

-* The window event queue is blocked.
+* The window event queue is not being polled, meaning the window is inoperable.

-* There is no mechanism to terminate the application (other than the timer code or force-quitting the process).
+* There is no mechanism to terminate an application other than the dodgy timer (or force-quitting the process).

-* The code mixes up the following:
+* The existing render loop mixes up the following:
     * The Vulkan rendering process
     * The application logic to update the rotation
-    * And the code to control the loop (the dodgy timer)
+    * And code to control the loop

-In this chapter we will address these issues by implementing the following:
+In this chapter these issues will be addressed by the introduction of the following:

-* New reusable components to separate the rendering process and the application logic.
+* New JOVE components to separate the rendering process and the application logic.

 * A GLFW keyboard handler to gracefully exit the application.

-* New reusable framework code for the rotation animation.
+* New framework code for animations.

+* The introduction of multiple frames buffers to properly use the swapchain functionality.

 * Synchronisation to fully utilise the multi-threaded nature of the Vulkan pipeline.